ivasilia/mofa1/README.md

 # mofa - Museum Of Fine Arts

-Functionality available for Collections(Departments), Items, Users, Projects.
+Functionality available for Collections(Departments), Items, Users, Projects and Ticket sales.
 --------------------------------------------------------------------------------------------------------

 UNAUTHORIZED users can: